Huggenguggen/EZMod/README.md

 # EZMod

-This project was created by Yu Heng and Chong Yang for Orbital 2022.
+This project is being created by Yu Heng and Chong Yang.

 ## Getting started